DashineePARMANUM/Data_Projects_Portfolio/README.md

 As a Statistics undergraduate, I wanted to complement my university coursework by focusing on real-world data projects and sharpening industry-relevant skills.

-Even after completing them, I continue to refine these projects—correcting small mistakes, rewording explanations, and tweaking code—to deepen my understanding and present polished work.
+Even after completing them, I continue to refine these projects, finding small mistakes, rewording explanations, and tweaking code in an effort to perfect my work and deepen my understanding

 ## Projects Overview
 Below is a snapshot of some of my key projects.
 Each project folder contains a description, datasets, code/scripts, visualizations, and a report.